2018 Virginia's 10th congressional district election: Campaign

 The 10th Congressional District Democratic Committee unanimously opted to hold a state-run open primary.
 The six Democratic candidates who turned in enough signatures to be placed on the primary ballot are scientist Julia Biggins, former State Department official Alison Friedman, state senator Jennifer Wexton, Army veteran Dan Helmer, former Department of Veterans Affairs official Lindsey Davis Stover, and former federal prosecutor Paul Pelletier.
 As of April 2018, Friedman led the group in campaign fundraising.
 Wexton came in second in fundraising and was endorsed by Governor Ralph Northam and Representatives Gerald E. Connolly and A. Donald McEachin.
-Wexton, the only elected official in the field, has the highest name recognition.
-Political scientist Stephen Farnsworth remarked, "If you’re not Senator Wexton, your big challenge is to be heard at all," which he says makes it worthwhile for her rivals to attack her so they can stand out from the field.
+Wexton, the only elected official in the field, had the highest name recognition.
+Political scientist Stephen Farnsworth remarked, "If you're not Senator Wexton, your big challenge is to be heard at all," which he says made it worthwhile for her rivals to attack her so they can stand out from the field.

 The Democratic primary in the 10th district was seen as exemplifying the internecine fights in 2018's crowded Democratic primaries.
-Some observers note that because Comstock's vulnerability attracted a number of Democrats to run against her, there is a possibility that Democratic infighting could leave the eventual nominee too bruised and battered to win against Comstock.
-The Democratic veterans group VoteVets is backing Helmer, while state legislators are supporting state Wexton, and Stover and Friedman, both former Barack Obama administration officials, have tapped those networks for help.
+Some observers noted that because Comstock's vulnerability attracted a number of Democrats to run against her, there was a possibility that Democratic infighting could leave the eventual nominee too bruised and battered to win against Comstock.
+The Democratic veterans group VoteVets backed Helmer, while state legislators supported state Wexton, and Stover and Friedman, both former Barack Obama administration officials, tapped those networks for help.

-Wexton had been viewed as the frontrunner to win the Democratic primary because she represents about half of the largest county, Loudoun, in the 10th district, and because she had gained the endorsements of many of Virginia's Democratic politicians.
+Wexton had been viewed as the frontrunner to win the Democratic primary because she represented about half of the largest county, Loudoun, in the 10th district, and because she had gained the endorsements of many of Virginia's Democratic politicians.
 On the other hand, in fundraising, she fell short of Friedman's totals and barely edged out Helmer and Stover.
 Also, the results of recent elections, such as the 2017 Democratic gubernatorial primary, suggested that Virginia voters, especially those from Loudoun, might prefer candidates from outside the Establishment.
 Biggins and Helmer in particular positioned themselves as political outsiders with drastically different experience and backgrounds from Comstock.
 The proximity of Virginia's 10th District to D.C. limited the reach of outsider candidacies, although the concentration of government workers and contractors is not as high as it is in, say, Fairfax.